 Do you need it?

 Some people attempt to take part in a no-buy year where they try to go 12 months without buying certain items like clothing, knickknacks or electronics.
-Some do this to save money or to pay off debt, but others do it so they won't accumulate more unnecessary stuff.
+Some do this to save money or to pay off debt, but others do it so they won't accumulate more stuff.

 Whether you want to go a year or just want to be more deliberate in your spending, before you go shopping, think about spending intentionally.
 When you see something you want, ask yourself if it's truly a necessity or something you're buying on a whim.
 Will another cute T-shirt just sit in a drawer or a frame just gather dust on a shelf?
-Think about it overnight and if your eagerness for the item isn't quite so strong, then save the money for something else.
+Think about it overnight and if your eagerness for the item isn't quite so strong, save the money for something else.

 Is it made to last?